Streamerbot/docs/streamerbot/3.api/1.sub-actions/twitch/rewards/update.md

 `None` | Set the cost to the amount entered
-`Add` | Add the amount entered to the current cost `Subtract` | Subtract the amount entered from the current cost `Multiply` | Multiplay the amount entered with the current cost `Divide` | Divice the current cost by the amount entered
+`Add` | Add the amount entered to the current cost `Subtract` | Subtract the amount entered from the current cost `Multiply` | Multiply the amount entered with the current cost `Divide` | Divide the current cost by the amount entered

 ### Reset to Original
 Revert all reward settings to their original values.